-NBC Basketball Camp College Prep Camp - CIC Boys
+NBC Basketball College Prep Camp - CIC Boys

-College Basketball Prep Camp is for serious basketball players that have plans to play basketball at a high level.
-This intense basketball training will challenge players both physically and mentally.
-Campers from around the world fly into camp.
+College Basketball Prep Camp is for serious basketball players that have plans to play basketball at a collegiate level.
+This intense basketball training camp will challenge players both physically and mentally.

-This basketball training camp is one of the country’s most comprehensive and advanced basketball training program.
-This camp is structured to help athletes excel in all areas of the game and off the court aspects as well.
-The instruction centers on skill development, speed and strength improvement, along with specialized position training.
-College Basketball Prep Camp provide in-depth focus on shooting & scoring, attacking the basket & ball handling, learning to maximize athletic potential, leadership training, building confidence and insight on how to compete at the highest ability.
+The CIC basketball training camp is designed to be the country’s most comprehensive and advanced basketball training program.
+CIC stands for Crowell's Intensity Camp after NBC founder and President Fred Crowell, and his son Jay.
+This camp reveals what is necessary to play at the college level.
+CIC instruction centers on skill development, speed and strength improvement, and specialized position training.
+Camp provides an in-depth focus on shooting & scoring, attacking the basket, ball handling, learning how to maximize your athletic potential, leadership training, building confidence and insight on how to compete at the next level.

 - Position Specific Training: to better understand and master your position